pensjonatus/flash-fiction/blog/none-of-this-junk.md

 ---
-title: 'None of This Junk!'
+title: None of This Junk!
 date: '2014-07-18'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 The distant future, the year 20XX, night time in a large city.
 Jeremy was